casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 | **Model** | **Step** |***Accuracy*** |***Loss***| ***Loss_per_step***| ***no_event_accuracy*** |
 | --- |--- | --- | --- | --- | --- |
 | Iteration 2.2 | 72.05k | 0.9012| 0.3132 | 0.3132 |0.9901|

+- Training statistics:  step change in several metric on context specific dataset as this is a lot less varied than the general dataset, thus easier with precision(?)

 ***Figure 5.9: Iteration 2.2 Accuracy***